lsst-ts/ts_tma_tma-documentation_training/README.md

 - Temperature alarms, if the system is too far above the setpoint
 - Temperature warnings, if the system is too far below the setpoint
 - Pressing an ETPB (emergency trip push button), which causes the system to stop
 - Having safety interlocks that prevent the movement or activation of a subsystem.
-For example: powering on elevation with the locking pins at the inserted position.
+For example: trying to power on elevation axis with the locking pins at the inserted position.

 ### Log files

 #### Location

-TODO:

-#### Explained

-TODO:
+There are log files in each device running LabVIEW code these files can be found in the following paths for each device:

+- MCC (Main Control Computer): this is the device running the EUI and C++ Operation Manager.
+Here the logs can be found at:
+  - Operation Manager log: log file `/var/log/mtmount_operation_manager/log.log`
+  - EUI logs: `/mnt/telemetry/`
+    - `AlarmHistory`: here the received alarms by the EUI are stored
+    - `ErrorHistory`: here the software errors from the EUI are stored
+    - `MemoryLogging`: here the memory usage of the EUI is stored
+    - `TelemetryLogging`: here the high frequency telemetry received from the PXIs is stored
+    - `WindowLogging`: here the high frequency telemetry stored during move commands from the EUI are stored
+- PXIs (AUX, TMA and AXES): all three PXIs follow the same structure for the logging.
+Here there are two type of logs:
+  - Application startup log, this is stored using linux messages the log file is `/var/log/messages` for accessing the startup information an alias is available in each PXI `labviewmessages` `alias labviewmessages="cat /var/log/messages | grep LabVIEW_Custom"`
+  - Custom log, these are files generated by the LabVIEW application and are stored in `/home/lvuser/log/`

 ## Other options